djungyvr/trainr/README.md

 # Trainr
-A way to create and then destroy infra to train ML models
+A way to create and then destroy AWS resources to train ML models

-Uses Packer and Terraform

-Steps:
-1. Copy the training data into a directory, this data will be used to create an EBS snapshot that will be mounted later
-2. Builds an AMI with Packer that has Keras with a Tensorflow GPU backend
-3. Creates the desired EC2 instance
-4. Attaches an EBS containing the training data
-5. Copies over ML script to run
-6. Save the model and any logs to an S3 bucket
-7. Terminates the EC2 instance

 ## Directories
 - The data directory is used to create an EBS snapshot containing the training data